JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

 If authentication is required, Julia uses [bearer tokens (RFC 6750)](https://datatracker.ietf.org/doc/html/rfc6750) to authenticate package server requests.
 That is, the HTTP requests set the `Authorization: Bearer $(access_token)` header when fetching data from the package server.

-The PkgAuthentication manages acquiring these tokens from package server, generally via an interactive flow.
+PkgAuthentication.jl manages acquiring these tokens from package server, generally via an interactive flow.
 This document describes the protocols related to the authentication, and also acts as a specification for a few PkgAuthentication-specific conventions that _authenticated_ package servers should follow.